globulario/Globular/README.md

 * Securable: The TLS variable defines if the service must use a secure network or not.

-* Trustable: Htto is about to be gone soon in favor of Https and TLS is perfectly integrated in gRPC.
+* Trustable: Https is here, and TLS is perfectly integrated in gRPC.
 Globular help you with the creation and the management of certificate.
 Easy and secure that's what Globular is all about.
 Not only you can secure the underlying data socket but also you can easly manage who can access ressource and execute method.

 * Scalable: Almost every application start small, but with success cames demand, and scalibility must be part of the equation before everything else.
 Globular let you run your own cloud by creating a Globular Cluster, that's where the project get it's name.
 The architecture of Globular was created with scalability in mind before anything else.